Qiyou-dev/Seneca-Library-Application/README.md

-# School-Projects
+Final project as part of the OOP244 course at Seneca

-Projects that were part of a course assignment
+Written in C++ incorporating object oriented concepts